Between Lands

 Between Lands (Entre tierras) is a Spanish melodrama television series which stars Megan Montaner.
-It was originally released on Atresplayer from 10 September to 10 November 2023.
+It was originally released on Atresplayer in 2023.

 In February 2025, the series was renewed for a second season.
+The second season was broadcast between March and May 2026.

 Plot

 Set in 1960s Spain, the plot tracks the vicissitudes of María Rodríguez, from the village of Almadrava de Monteleva, in the province of Almería.
-María does not wait for the return of her boyfriend, an economic emigrant to Germany, an engages by proxy to an elder landowner from La Mancha, Don Ramón Cervantes, via the latter's nephew Manuel, so María's younger sister Luisa can have a brighter future.
+María does not wait for the return of her boyfriend, an economic emigrant to Germany, and engages by proxy, via an elder landowner from La Mancha, Don Ramón Cervantes, to the latter's nephew Manuel, so María's younger sister Luisa can have a brighter future.

 Production

 Based on Italian miniseries La sposa, the series was written by Susana López Rubio, Juan Beiro and Joaquín Santamaría and directed by Humberto Miró, María Togores, and Pablo Guerrero.
 It was produced by Atresmedia TV in collaboration with Boomerang TV.